gar1t/e2/doc/tutorial.rst

 The problem is that our client handler relies on ``mydb_data`` to be started.
 But we never started it!

-That's the nature of service oriented design -- when you use a service, you rely on it to be running.
+That's the nature of service oriented design -- to use a service, it must be running.
 If it's not running, you can't use it.

 Let's fix this by stating the data service.
 In the Erlang shell, run::